Add a Kubernetes (Pod Identity) Cluster

 Client credentials

-When your users connect to this cluster via StrongDM, they initially have exactly the same rights to the cluster as the pod that the relay sits in.
+When your users connect to this cluster via StrongDM, they initially have exactly the same rights to the cluster as the pod that the node sits in.
 Be sure to consider this prior to setup.

 Server CA